 Being financially secure means you can handle financially difficult times like unexpectedly losing your job or working less due to illness or family emergency.

-Financial security is peace of mind enabling you to live more presently and a strong confidence in your ability to use your money skills in creating more value in your life.
+Financial security is peace of mind enabling you to live more presently and strong confidence in your ability to use your money skills in creating more value in your life.

 It’s also about how you feel